SouthernMethodistUniversity/dhri/_sources/aboutDHRI.md

 # Logistics
 If you have any questions about this page, contact [Rafia](https://guides.smu.edu/prf.php?account_id=142826).

-## Location: Online (Zoom)
+## Location: In person, SMU campus
-*  We will be using [Zoom](https://www.smu.edu/OIT/services/zoom) for discussion.
-    * Discuss: How we will use breakout rooms.

-### Our Zoom norms
-* We want to encourage interaction, conversations and sense of community.
-Let’s practice the following:
-    * Keep cameras on *or* Turn on when talking.
-    * Mute self when not talking.
-    * *Make use of Slack chat.* We are using Slack so that we can have asynchronous conversations.
-* Each session will have a lead facilitator/instructor, but an additional facilitator will always be present and participating in chat on Slack.
+*  specfic locations: TBD

 ## Schedule
  * [Schedule](https://github.com/SouthernMethodistUniversity/dhri/blob/main/sections/schedule.pdf)
  * All times listed are CDT (Central Daylight Time).

-# Introduction of our DHRI@SMU 2022 cohort
+# Introduction of our DHRI@SMU 2024 cohort
  **We will begin this discussion in Slack and continue in our first synchronous session.**
 * Introductions (full group)
     * What are your interests/areas of study?